openvinotoolkit/nncf/examples/tensorflow/classification/README.md

 It may take a few epochs to get the baseline accuracy results.

 Use the `--resume` flag with the path to the checkpoint to resume training from the defined checkpoint or folder with checkpoints to resume training from the last checkpoint.
-- Use `--prepare-for-inference` argument to convert model to tensorflow native format without NNCF-specific operations before `test` and `export` steps.

 ### Validate Your Model Checkpoint